micheletriaca/sfdy/README.md

 #### using --diff

 ```
-$ sfdy deploy -u USERNAME -p PASSWORD -s --diff='aheadBranch..behindBranch'
+$ sfdy deploy -u USERNAME -p PASSWORD -s --diff='behindBranch..aheadBranch'
 ```

-The `--diff` flag is used to compute the list of files that needs to be deployed comparing 2 git branches. (examples: `--diff='HEAD..origin/myBranch'` or `--diff='branch1..branch2`).
+The `--diff` flag is used to compute the list of files that needs to be deployed comparing 2 git branches. (examples: `--diff='origin/myBranch..HEAD'` or `--diff='branch1..branch2`).
 As an example of use case, you can trigger a deploy to the DEV environment when you create a pull-request to the dev branch.
 The deploy will contain only the files that have been modified in the pull-request

 > **Warning:** the --diff option requires git.
 To use this feature you should be versioning your Salesforce project